From Private to Public: Benchmarking GANs in the Context of Private Time Series Classification: Introduction

 \section{Introduction}

-Machine learning has proven to be very successful in recent years.
+Machine learning has proven to be very successful recently.
 The success of a wide variety of algorithms in the field of artificial intelligence has been accompanied by a broadening of the application horizon.
 However, artificial intelligence is limited in several areas of our lives.
 One reason for this is the users' trust in the algorithms.
-While the advancements in the field of explicable artificial intelligence (XAI) have marginally overcome this challenge~\cite{arrieta2020explainable}, there are still a lot of open issues due to which applicability is limited.
-Data privacy plays a key role~\cite{zaeem2020effect} in several areas including Medical equipment (Heart-lung machines, mechanical ventilation, robotic surgery, pacemaker devices, Dialysis machines) and related software, recreation, automotive, and aviation.
+While the advancements in the field of explicable artificial intelligence (XAI) have marginally overcome this challenge~\cite{arrieta2020explainable}, there are still plenty of open issues due to which applicability is limited.
+Data privacy plays a key role~\cite{zaeem2020effect} in several areas, including Medical equipment (Heart-lung machines, mechanical ventilation, robotic surgery, pacemaker devices, Dialysis machines) and related software, recreation, automotive, and aviation.
 Recently, with the development of the GDPR and the AI act, it is legally necessary to maintain data security.

 While this may sound simple in theory, it is a major challenge for neural networks.
 DNNs consist of millions of parameters, all of which can be used to leak data.
-In recent years, several privacy-related attacks are made on neural networks~\cite{liu2020privacy}.
+Recently, several privacy-related attacks have been made on neural networks~\cite{liu2020privacy}.
 One well-known and effective method is the membership attack, which infers the membership of a data sample based on the model prediction.
-The easiest way to defend against such privacy-oriented attacks was anonymization~\cite{ding2010brief}, however, anonymization is no longer sufficient nowadays as DNNs can de-anonymize data.
+The easiest way to defend against such privacy-oriented attacks was anonymization~\cite{ding2010brief}, however, anonymization is no longer sufficient nowadays as DNNs can deanonymize data.